How to Track Form Submissions Without Google Analytics

 Repeat for every form type on your site.
 AJAX forms, HubSpot embeds, and Contact Form 7 each need different trigger configurations.

-Contact Form 7 (the most popular WordPress form plugin with 5+ million installs) uses AJAX and dispatches custom DOM events that GTM doesn't recognize.
-You need to write a custom JavaScript event listener that listens for the wpcf7mailsent event and pushes data to the dataLayer.
-If you're not a developer, that sentence might as well be in a different language.
+Contact Form 7, the most popular WordPress form plugin with 5+ million installs, uses AJAX and fires custom DOM events GTM doesn't recognize.
+To catch them you write a custom JavaScript event listener for the wpcf7mailsent event and push the data to the dataLayer yourself.
+If you don't write code, that sentence reads like a foreign language.

 Your form submissions through GA4's lens (EU visitors)